Back to Blog

 Engineering decision notes

-Use this article when the risk is supplier selection, engineering support, validation evidence, integration reliability, and whether the manufacturer can scale from sample to production.
+Use this article when a project depends on annular PZT geometry, preload control, and stable resonance in cleaning or welding stacks.
 For "Blind Zone Explained: The Hidden Limitation of Short-Range Ultrasonic Sensors", the practical value is in turning the topic into a measurable selection or sourcing decision.

 Selection checks